Network Attached Storage (NAS) ๐Ÿ“€

 • Run the following command to mount a remote folder on your machine:

-sshfs your_username@remote_IP_address/your_username/remote_folder -p 1004 local_folder
+sshfs your_username@remote_IP_address:/your_username/remote_folder -p 1004 local_folder

 In addition to your PCs, the above command can also be run on a workstation!
 This way, your workstation can access a NAS folder or another workstation’s folder.